-As we have seen, once Judas left, Jesus began to tell the disciples that He was leaving, and that they would not be able to follow.
+13:31-38 - As we have seen, once Judas left, Jesus began to tell the disciples that He was leaving, and that they would not be able to follow.
 He began to talk about how they were to love one another, with a love like His own.
-This was to be the premier identifying mark of those who would follow Him, visible enough for all people to see.
+This was to be the premier identifying mark of those who would follow Him, visible enough for all men to see.
 Simon Peter said to Him -- Suddenly Peter interrupts with a question about where Jesus was going.
-(Vs. 36 - It is clear where his mind turned off.
+(Obviously, we can tell where his mind turned off.
 He was still back at vs. 33 in his thinking.)
 In the brief interchange, Jesus predicts that Peter would not stand so "rock-firm" in his commitment as he might suppose.
 Before the night was out, he would deny Jesus three times.